robocomp/grasping/components/viriatoGraspingPyrep/README.md

 # Python ViriatoPyrep For Grasping

-This component is an edited copy of `viriatoPyrep` to test pose estimation and grasping on `autonomy-lab.ttt` using PyRep API.
+This component is an edited copy of `viriatoPyrep` to test pose estimation and grasping with Viriato Gen3 arm using PyRep API.

 **Note :** The component is under development.

 ## Installation

--   Download `autonomy-lab.ttt` scene file using `get_scene.sh`.
+-   Download `gen3-grasp.ttt` scene file using `get_scene.sh`.

 -   Install [PyRep](https://github.com/stepjam/PyRep).

--   Copy the `viriato.py` file in this directory to Pyrep directory at : `/home/xxxyour-userxxx/.local/lib/python3.x/site-packages/pyrep/robots/mobiles/viriato.py`.
+-   Copy the `gen3.py` file in this directory to Pyrep directory at : `/home/xxxyour-userxxx/.local/lib/python3.x/site-packages/pyrep/robots/arms/gen3.py`.

 ## Configuration parameters